feathers-plus/authentication-local-management/misc/upgrading.md

 You can check the src/ modules for where these are called.

 You can provide an options.customizeCalls object when initializing the a-l-m.
-Your functions will be *merged* with the defaulkts
+Your functions will be *merged* with the defaults, so you only need specify the ones which changed.

 ### addVerification